MicrosoftDocs/win32/desktop-src/Direct2D/render-targets-overview.md

 ---
 title: Render Targets Overview
-description: Describes the different types of Direct2D render targets and how to use them. ms.assetid: '8a67babd-20c7-47f4-8dd3-8c0320d89ad6'
+description: Describes the different types of Direct2D render targets and how to use them. ms.assetid: 8a67babd-20c7-47f4-8dd3-8c0320d89ad6
-keywords: ["Direct2D,render targets"]
+keywords:
+- Direct2D,render targets
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Render Targets Overview

-A render target is a resource that inherits from the [**ID2D1RenderTarget**](id2d1rendertarget.md) interface.
+A render target is a resource that inherits from the [**ID2D1RenderTarget**](/windows/win32/d2d1/?branch=master) interface.
 A render target creates resources for drawing and performs actual drawing operations.
 This topic describes the different types of Direct2D render targets and how to use them.

 -   [Render Targets](#render-targets-overview)
     -   [Render Target Features](#render-target-features)